-Participants in this course will define the change management required at both an individual and team level.
+Participants in this course will define change management strategies required at both an individual and team level.
 Each week, they will develop segments of their strategy and present them as written assignments or presentations to a small peer group.

 The course focuses on the mindset and skills of change leaders and the steps involved in developing a change management strategy that prioritizes strong staff engagement.
 Participants will work on their own change cases and benefit from behavioral insights to generate ideas for change interventions.